firebird-finance/firebird-docs/docs/ama/midasama.md

 Right from the start, even from our 1st product - Midas wallet, our target demographic/user has always been Global.
 However, zooming in, Asia is very close to our heart, Asean is very close to our home.
 So we are fortunate to have received a great amount of support from these markets.
-We do see many users coming to Midas.eco from other parts of the world too (Europe, Brazil, Argentina, Turkey, Nigeria, ect.).
+We do see many users coming to Midas.eco from other parts of the world too (Europe, Brazil, Argentina, Turkey, Nigeria, etc.).
 These are so important markets that no one can afford to ignore.
 And neither do we.
 We look forward to your continued collaboration & support from you all - our friends at Value DeFi!

 **CMierez**